burkeholland/quick-start/README.md

-# An Opinionated NativeScript Style Guide
+# NativeScript Quick-Start Guide

-This is an opinionated guide for building mobile apps using [NativeScript](http://nativescript.org).
+This is a quick-start guide for building NativeScript CLI apps [NativeScript](http://nativescript.org).

-View the guide live at <http://nativescript.github.io/nativescript-style-guide>.
+View the guide live at <http://tjvantoll.github.io/nativescript-quick-start>.

 ## Contributing